 - Steep learning curve to learn software and various settings

 - NVRs don’t work with BNC analog CCTV systems.

 - Total reliance on an Internet connection.
 So, you must have a stable Internet connection if you’re to benefit from the advantages it offers.

 Better image quality with coaxial technology that supports HD video

 Videos are of lower frame rates and lower image quality not as good as that from NVR systems

 Complex installation process – extra cables and wires required

 Need a separate power source to operate

 Limited coverage.
-More cameras needed to get the coverage of a single IP camera.
+More cameras are needed to get the coverage of a single IP camera.